 How to Collect a Buccal Swab Sample

-Buccal swabbing is relatively convenient because it generally doesn’t require a medically trained professional.
+Buccal cell collection by swabbing is relatively convenient because it generally doesn’t require a medically trained professional.
 With some simple training, almost anyone can collect a buccal swab sample for forensic analysis.
 In fact, we've created a step-by-step video to show you how to do exactly that:

 Not all buccal swabs are created equal.
 To build a custom buccal swab collection kit specific to the needs of your department, speak with your lab manager to determine the requirements or collection priorities of your lab.